 Visit The Queensland Health website for more information on Dengue Fever.

 The virus is only spread via the bite of an infected mosquito.
 Mosquitoes responsible for transmitting the virus include Culex annulirostris, Aedes vigilax and Aedes notoscriptus.
 Ross River Virus occurs widely in Australia.
 Mostly, cases of the virus occur from February to May, but it can occur at other times.
 Outbreaks of the virus are reflected by increased mosquito breeding during periods of high rainfall or high tides.

 It can take around three to nine days after being bitten by an infected mosquito before the symptoms are first experienced.
 Some people infected by the Ross River virus may not even experience the symptoms.
 Those with symptoms will experience joint pain and swelling followed in one to ten days by a rash on the torso and limbs.
 The rash usually lasts one to ten days and may be accompanied by a fever.
 Tingling and pain in the palms of the hands and soles of the feet is sometimes experienced.

 If you have Ross River Virus, you will recover.
 The time taken to recover from the virus varies between people and can last several months.

 Visit the Queensland Health website for more information on Ross River Virus.

 Zika virus is an emerging mosquito-borne disease globally.
 Like dengue it is spread from person to person by the Aedes aegypti mosquito.
-These mosquitoes are found in north Queensland and some parts of central and southern Queensland.
+These mosquitoes are found in North Queensland and some parts of central and southern Queensland.
 There have been no outbreaks of Zika virus in Australia.
 However, people infected with Zika virus while overseas who return to an area where Aedes aegypti mosquitoes are found could be the source of a local outbreak if they are bitten by the mosquito while unwell.
-Zika can also be spread through sex.
+Zika can also be sexually transmitted.